 However, any additions built after 1978 should have insulated walls and ceilings.

-Although there is no mandatory requirement to upgrade the insulation of existing owner-occupied houses, all new work must meet current standards.
+Although there is no mandatory requirement to upgrade the insulation of existing owner-occupied houses, all new work must comply with the Building Code.
 New work can easily be insulated to the required level, but difficulties of interpretation of requirements can arise in situations such as a room extension, where renovated spaces comprise both existing and new construction.

 Rental property owners should know that thermal insulation (where it is reasonably practical to install it) is a legal requirement in privately-owned rental homes.
 The healthy homes standards came into force for privately-owned rental properties and boarding houses on 1 July 2021.
 Owners of rental homes must ensure that their properties comply with the standards within 90 days of any tenancy that starts or is renewed after 1 July 2021.
 The rules apply to boarding houses immediately.
 The standards apply to all rental homes from 1 July 2024.